Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Empirical Analysis

 \textbf{Fine-grained Cross-modal Alignment via Decomposition.} Recent methods \cite{chen2025recoverable, song2024less} estimate cross-modal alignment via cosine similarity between final-layer hidden states and text embeddings, as illustrated in Fig.~\ref{fig1}(c).
 However, we find that such similarity is predominantly governed by hidden-state activations, thereby inheriting their global semantic bias and consistently emphasizing contextual regions rather than fine-grained text-relevant details.
 Consequently, the vanilla similarity based on hidden states is insufficient for fine-grained cross-modal alignment, particularly when global semantics are weakly aligned with the text.

-In contrast, we compute the cosine similarity between the decoupled attention $A_d$ and the text embeddings $S_q'$ derived from the visual encoder.
-As shown in Fig.~\ref{fig1}(c), this decoupled similarity more effectively highlights text-relevant regions under the guidance of detail-preserving attention, providing a more reliable foundation for fine-grained cross-modal alignment within the visual encoder.
+In contrast, we compute the cosine similarity between the decoupled attention $A_d$ and the text embeddings $S_q$.
+As shown in Fig. \ref{fig1}(c), this decoupled similarity more effectively highlights text-relevant regions under the guidance of detail-preserving attention, providing a more reliable foundation for fine-grained cross-modal alignment before LLM decoding.